 The music video for Sadistic Music Factory is about someone having escaped a tyrannical factory owner.
 As the song continues, it's revealed that the person she's looking for is the player themselves!

 In two ways.
-It's themed around the Crypton-produced Vocaloids (this unfortunately means no Gumi or Gakupo, for instance) and a few fan derivatives, and technically, every single song is a licensed song, since they're preexisting songs made by producers who are not SEGA or even Crypton staff.
+It's themed around the Crypton-produced Vocaloids (this unfortunately means no Gakupo, for instance) and a few fan derivatives, and technically, every single song is a licensed song, since they're preexisting songs made by producers who are not SEGA or even Crypton staff.
 The fact it uses so many licenses made the localization of Project Diva F a shock, especially since almost none of the songs are cut, only removing a special download-only version of PoPiPo, presumably since SEGA couldn't renegotiate the rights to use Toro and Kuro.

 The inclusion of Akita Neru, Yowane Haku and Kasane Teto, as well as modules specifically for them, Sakine Meiko, Tako Luka and Hachune Miku is purely since piapro licensed every single one of them under the Crypton Future Media banner.
 Ever since, they have appeared, legally, complete with songs specific to them, in the Project Diva games.
 This licensing does not extend to use of Kasane Teto's voice, which is created using UTAU, which piapro cannot license, meaning she has no songs or bonus modules on any Project Diva game, and was not added to Project Diva Arcade until much later.